Support Page Content

 Placement in all Sacramento State Jazz Ensembles - big bands and combos - is by audition only.
 You do not need to be a music major to be considered for these groups.

-- Wind instruments (trumpet, trombone, saxophone): Prepare two medium-tempo or up-tempo jazz standards or etudes in contrasting styles.
+• Wind instruments (trumpet, trombone, saxophone): Prepare one medium-tempo or up-tempo jazz standard or etude.
 Be prepared to accurately perform the melody of the tune and improvise over the chord changes accompanied by live musicians or accompaniment tracks provided by you.
 We provide a sound system for laptop computers, iPods, iPhones, and similar devices.
 We do not provide accompanying musicians for auditions.
 You will also sightread a jazz etude or an excerpt from big band literature to evaluate rhythm, time, and note accuracy in a consistent time feel.

-- Guitar, Piano, and Vibraphone: Prepare two medium-tempo or up-tempo jazz standards or etudes in contrasting styles.
+• Guitar, Piano, and Vibraphone: Prepare one medium-tempo or up-tempo jazz standard or etude.
 Be prepared to accurately perform the melody of the tune, perform a chord melody (solo guitar), “comp” the chord changes, and improvise over the chord changes accompanied by live musicians or accompaniment tracks provided by you.
 We provide a sound system for laptop computers, iPods, iPhones, and similar devices.
 We do not provide accompanying musicians for auditions.
 You will also sightread a jazz etude or an excerpt from big band literature to evaluate rhythm, time, and note accuracy in a consistent time feel.
 A guitar amp and vibraphone are provided.

-- Bass: Prepare two medium-tempo or up-tempo jazz standards or etudes in contrasting styles.
+• Bass: Prepare one medium-tempo or up-tempo jazz standard or etude.
 Be prepared to accurately perform the melody of the tune, provide a bass line (comp), and improvise to the chord changes accompanied by live musicians or accompaniment tracks provided by you.
 We provide a sound system for laptop computers, iPods, iPhones, and similar devices.
 We do not provide accompanying musicians for auditions.
 You will also sightread a jazz etude or an excerpt from big band literature to evaluate rhythm, time, and note accuracy in a consistent time feel.
 A bass amp is provided.

-- Drum set: Prepare two medium-tempo or up-tempo jazz standards or etudes in contrasting styles accompanied by live musicians or accompaniment tracks provided by you.
+• Drum set: Prepare one medium-tempo or up-tempo jazz standard or etude accompanied by live musicians or accompaniment tracks provided by you.
 We provide a sound system for laptop computers, iPods, iPhones, and similar devices.
 We do not provide accompanying musicians for auditions.
 You will also be asked to demonstrate proficiency in a variety of jazz-related styles and meters and to sightread an excerpt from a big band chart to demonstrate your ability to play a consistent groove in the style, play set-up figures, and notated ensemble cues.
-A drum kit is provided, but candidates should provide their own cymbals and sticks.
+A drum kit is provided, but candidates must provide their own cymbals and sticks.

 The Jazz Ensembles (MUSC 143J) meets on Tuesday and Thursday from 1:30 – 2:45 pm (section 1) and from 3:00 – 4:20 pm (section 2).